shnitsel.analyze.spectra#

-_get_fosc(energy_interstate, dip_trans_norm)
+_calculate_fosc(energy_interstate, dip_trans_norm)

 Internal function to actually calculate the oscillator frequency for energies and transition dipoles.

-get_fosc(energy_per_or_interstate, dip_trans_norm)
+calculate_fosc(energy_interstate, dip_trans_norm)

 Function to obtain a dataarray containing the oscillator strength as a dataarray.

-broaden_gauss(delta_E, fosc[, agg_dim, width_in_eV, ...])
+apply_gauss_broadening(delta_E, fosc[, agg_dim, ...])

 Applies a gaussian smoothing kernel to the fosc data.

-Function to Get the broadened spectrum of the interstate energy and oscillator strength data to plot
+Function to get the broadened spectrum of the interstate energy and oscillator strength data to plot

-Function to calculate a gaussian-smoothed spectrum of an interstate dataset
+Function to calculate a gaussian-smoothed spectrum of an interstate dataset at one specific point in time and for one specific state transition

-Function to calculate spectra
+Function to calculate (gauss-broadened) spectra at multiple (or all) points in time

 Group spectra results into spectra involving the ground state or only excited states.

-Module Contents
+Module Contents#

 Internal function to actually calculate the oscillator frequency for energies and transition dipoles.